jouellnyc/UART/sim800L/README.md

 Content-Security-Policy-Report-Only: object-src 'none';base-uri 'self';script-src 'nonce-tqAwNqazLDu9rWtYPLwovA' 's
 ```

 That was pretty exciting!
-A full blown TCP/IP connection on a 2G Network in NYC after they deco'ed 2G!
+A full blown TCP/IP connection on a 2G Network in NYC after (edit: (I thought)) they deco'ed 2G!
+...but exciting non the less...

 NOTE: The HTTP AT command sequence did not work: